-The secretary must send a notice about the meeting (including the agenda) to each member of the Strata Committee (including any tenant representative nominated for a strata committee) as well as putting it on the scheme's noticeboard(s) at least 3 days before the meeting is scheduled to be held.
+The secretary must send a notice about the meeting (including the agenda) to each member of the Strata Committee (including any tenant representative nominated for the strata committee) and to each owner - as well as putting it on the scheme's noticeboard(s) at least 3 days before the meeting is scheduled to be held.

-The notice must state when and where the meeting is to be held and include an agenda detailed enough to inform owners as to what's proposed to be discussed and resolved by the committee.
+The notice must state when and where the meeting is to be held and include an agenda detailed enough to inform everyone as to what's proposed to be discussed and resolved by the committee.